The Law Advantage

 Academic progression requirements

-• Students must achieve a minimum grade of C+ (GPA 2.3) in each completed Law course
+• Students must earn a minimum grade of C+ (GPA 2.30) in each completed Law course

-• Students must achieve a minimum GPA of 2.6 to be granted the Certificate in Law
+• Students must earn a minimum overall GPA of 2.60 to graduate from the Certificate in Law

-If you do not meet academic progression in a course, you have the option to either re-take course or enroll in another Law course.
+If you do not meet academic progression in a Law course, you can re-take course or enroll in another Law course.

 Certificate application dates